Brad14t/Active-Directory-Blue-Team-Project/README.md

 # ADProject
 This project is me practicing my blue team skills and prepairing for when I set up a physical homelab within my home.
 Testing which software stack I would like to use.

-Specifically this project is an Active Directory enviorment, detecting unauthorized logins via Splunk, using Shuffle SOAR to responde to the attacks.
+Specifically this project is an Active Directory enviorment, detecting unauthorized logins via Splunk, and using Shuffle SOAR to responde to the attacks.

 # Software Used
 * Active Directory